VeronicaCodes/data_science_projects_rus/Project_12_The_system_for_detecting_negative_reviews/README.md

 *Description:*

 Develop a system for filtering and categorizing movie reviews in order to:
-- Train the model to automatically detect negative reviews using the polarity-labeled IMBD movie review dataset.
+- Train the model to automatically detect negative reviews using the polarity-labeled IMDb movie review dataset.

 *Tools used:*